WORSHIP

 Sundays at 11:30 am

-Sunday services start at 11:30 am and are a blend of traditional and contemporary worship practices and rituals.
+Sunday services start at 11:30 am and are a blend of traditional and contemporary worship practices and routines.
 Spoken word, music, meditation, and silent reflection are woven into the tapestry of our Sunday worship services.

-A Typical Sunday
+A Typical Sunday at UU Fullerton

 -